Linuxfabrik/monitoring-plugins/check-plugins/dmesg/README.md

 ## States

+* OK if no emerg, alert, crit, or err messages are found in the kernel ring buffer (after filtering).
-* CRIT or state given by `--severity` if any of emerg, alert, crit and err messages in dmesg are found.
+* CRIT (or the severity given by `--severity`) if any such messages are found.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics